observatorium/observatorium/docs/proposals/20220105-observatorium-alerting.md

 1. Alerts will be evaluated based on periodic requests to any replica of HTTP Query API, potentially through Query-frontend.
 2. Ruler evaluates Alerts that can be triggered.
 Triggered alerts will be pushed to all replicas of the Alertmanager (discussed later) through AM HTTP API.
-3. It exposes gRPC Rules API which is consumed by Queriers.
-Querier than can show this API via it's HTTP Rule API.
+3. Ruler exposes gRPC Rules API which is consumed by Queriers.
+Querier than can expose multi-tenant HTTP Rules API that can be consumed by Observatorium API.
 4. It saves samples to any replica of Receiver.

 ### Rules API (non raw one)